For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Owning a house may seem like a distant pipe dream right now.
 But you can help bring that dream to life by putting money in a Lifetime ISA (LISA).

-Offering up to £1,000 every year, a LISA is undoubtedly the most generous source of free money that we can think of.
+Offering up to £1,000 every year, a LISA is the most generous source of free money that we can think of.

 To get the full grand, you'll need to deposit £4,000 into your LISA in a single tax year (April to April).
 But don't worry if you haven't got that much going spare.
 The government will still give you a 25% bonus on anything you save up to £4,000.

 The maximum total bonus you can earn from a Lifetime ISA is £32,000 (equivalent to 32 years in which you deposit £4,000 each year).
 This is certainly a lot of free money.
-But, as is forever the case in life, there are a few catches.

 For starters, you can only withdraw money from your LISA if you're using it to buy a house, if you're aged over 60 or if you've been given less than 12 months to live.
 If you withdraw money for any other reason, you'll lose the bonuses you've received, plus an additional percentage of your money.